Nepiki/Guides/Treasure-Hunter-G-(SNES).md

 * Grab all the items for sale in the item shop and punch the cracked wall to escape with your ill gotten goods.

+**Note: Must be done before leaving the island.
+Once you leave, you cannot return.**

 ***

 ![Akrass Scavenger](https://github.com/RetroAchievements/guides/assets/97459553/7525a91d-9749-4d60-9293-85312625f147) Arkrass Scavenger (m)